EB-2—National Interest Waiver

 Consult With an Immigration Attorney in Austin

-If you believe that you may qualify for a visa under this preference category, you should consult with one of the Austin immigration attorneys at the William Jang, PLLC, about what you will need to do as you begin the application process.
+If you believe that you may qualify for a visa under this preference category, you should consult with one of the Austin immigration attorneys at the Law Office of William Jang, PLLC, about what you will need to do as you begin the application process.
 To speak with one of our attorneys in Austin about the particulars of your situation, please call our Austin offices at today.